First off, this is not meant to be accusatory nor an excuse.

 treatments for my struggle(s) with mental health.
 Secondly, I am writing this

-more to give myself grace than to ask for grace from you.
+more to give myself grace than to ask for grace from others.
 Although, I do hope

 it helps create a cleaner break should you decide we part ways.

-We focused on 1 proverbial taproot and ignored the other one
+Society, all too often, focuses on 1 proverbial taproot and ignores the other one

 matter of will-power.
-This question made my fight out to be something it
+This question makes my fight out to be something it

-wasn't...it made it out to be easy.
-Once I agreed that the fight was an easy
+wasn't...it makes it out to be easy.
+When I finally agreed** that the fight was an easy

 one, I dropped my guard all the way down and my unhealthy brain was given free